 In brief, an appointee must provide a New York administrator bond before letters of administration in a probate matter can be issued (N.Y.
 SCP.
-LAW §805).
-In cases where the prospective administrator is entitled to the whole estate or where all heirs consent that a bond be dispensed with or fixed at a reduced amount, the court may dispense with a New York administrator bond or fix the amount at such sum as will adequately protect the rights of all creditors.
+LAW §805), known as the New York Consolidated Laws Surrogate’s Court Procedure Act (Surety bond of administrator, temporary administrator or administrator c.t.a.)
+In cases where the prospective administrator is entitled to the whole estate or where all heirs consent that a bond be dispensed with or fixed at a reduced amount, the court may dispense with a New York surrogate court bond or fix the amount at such sum as will adequately protect the rights of all creditors.
 If SOME heirs consent but others do not, then the court may fix the New York surety bond amount at such sum as will adequately protect the rights of all creditors and of the “non-consenting” persons interested.
-The court may require that the amount of creditors’ claims be ascertained by a notice to creditors which must appear multiple times in a local publication.
-Lastly, before an administrator can receive the proceeds of a disposition of real property pursuant to law he must file a further New York administrator bond in the amount of the proceeds unless it be dispensed with as previously stated or unless his existing bond is sufficient to cover the proceeds.
+The court may require that the amount of the creditors’ claims be ascertained by a notice to creditors, which must appear multiple times in a local publication.
+Lastly, before an administrator can receive the proceeds of the disposition of real property pursuant to law he must file a further New York administrator bond in the amount of the proceeds unless it be dispensed with as previously stated, or unless his existing bond is sufficient to cover the proceeds.